 - Services will be provided as identified and authorized by LCI IDT staff. - Provider is required to comply with all applicable Wisconsin state law regarding Caregiver Background Checks and Wisconsin Administrative Rule DHS 12 as they pertain to services provided to LCI members. - Providers may not limit or deny any LCI member services due to dissatisfaction with their LCI contracted rate. - LCI pre-authorizes all its services.
-If provider bills for more units than authorized without prior authorization, these services may be denied. - The services for which Lakeland Care, Inc. (LCI) is contracting with your organization are noted in the Rates and Service Codes chart attached to the LCI Service Provider Contract.
+If provider bills for more units than authorized without prior authorization, these services may be denied. - In the case that a LCI member cancels service, the provider must contact the LCI IDT staff.
+Cancelled services will not necessarily be rescheduled and should not be assumed by the provider.